-CCA's Health Services and the school nurse are here to serve you and your child.
-Full-time nursing personnel will personally tend to the students especially in cases of illness or injury while at the school.
+CCA's Health Services and the Health Services personnel are here to serve you and your child.
+Health services personnel will personally tend to the students especially in cases of illness or injury while at the school.
 The school will count on trained staff to offer first aid and similar needs, if necessary.